CodeNow/blog/_posts/2016-03-17-runnable-sandboxes-full-stack-environments-for.md

 <li class="li"><p class="p"><strong class="strong">Simpler dev environments with our CLI</strong> — As a project gets larger, it’s hard to maintain an up-to-date local environment that includes all your services, components and data.</p><p class="p">With Runnable, teams don’t have to maintain a complex development environment.
 Developers can pull individual components or services locally and connect to the rest of the stack on Runnable.
 We provide a CLI that lets you SSH into your containers and sync files straight from your terminal.</p><p class="p">Runnable ensures your stack is always up-to-date and ready to test end-to-end.</p></li>
 </ol><h2 class="h2">How?</h2>

-<p class="p"><a class="link" href="/" target="_blank">Sign up to get started</a>.
+<p class="p"><a class="link" href="/">Sign up to get started</a>.
 Each team gets its own dedicated EC2 infrastructure, so we’ll be screening sign-up requests and will activate accounts within 24–48 hours.</p>

-<p class="p">Once your account is provisioned, it’s 100% free to use during our preview period. <a class="link" href="/pricing/" target="_blank">Learn more about pricing</a>.</p>
+<p class="p">Once your account is provisioned, it’s 100% free to use during our preview period. <a class="link" href="/pricing/">Learn more about pricing</a>.</p>

 <p class="p">Setting up your sandbox with Runnable is simple.
 We scan your source code to automatically create Dockerfiles for you.
-If you’re already using Docker, we can import the Dockerfile into Runnable. <a class="link" href="http://support.runnable.io/" target="_blank">See our docs for more</a>.</p>
+If you’re already using Docker, we can import the Dockerfile into Runnable. <a class="link" href="http://support.runnable.io/">See our docs for more</a>.</p>